countable-web/ops-manual/operations/PROJECT_MANAGEMENT.rst

 -  We use Scrum like `this <../operations/SCRUM.html>`__.
 -  Every day, try to get some `feedback <../peopleops/FEEDBACK_LOOPS.html>`__ on your work.
 -  Every day, coordinate with team mates on slack and prioritize.
 -  Work together to minimize the amount of time anyone is blocked or waiting for someone's output as their input.
-The list of items in which people depend on each other's work is called the `critical path <../operations/CRITICAL_PATH.html>`__
+The list of items in which people depend on each other's work is called the :doc:`CRITICAL_PATH`

-OR :doc: `OPERATIONS/CRITICAL_PATH`

 Project Management Objectives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~